How We Started

 Where We’re Going

-With seven stores now successfully open, Trends for Teens will continue expanding within the metro-Detroit and Detroit area throughout 2018.
+With six stores now successfully open, Trends for Teens will continue expanding within the metro-Detroit and Detroit area.